ahsanali17/Rocket_Elevators_Foundation/README.md

 API Info

+1. Google Maps

+2. Twilio

 3. Slack

     The Slack API runs from the Slack App created and posts to the appropriate channel via a WebHook URL, and using the slack-notifier gem to aid in posting the specified message in the channel when an elevators status is changed.

+4. DropBox

+5. SendGrid

+6. IBM Watson

+7. ZenDesk